 As we said at the time, this looks like part of the Mayor’s strategy to make life more and more difficult for the average motorist as a very high proportion of infringements that result in PCNs are accidental or from ignorance by drivers rather than deliberate avoidance.
 In addition it will also help the Mayor’s budget which he continues to have problems with due to unwise past decisions.

 Sadiq Khan has now decided to proceed with the proposals as they stand.
 The public consultation results show a lot of opposition (the full report on that is available here: https://consultations.tfl.gov.uk/general/penalty-charge-notices/ ).
-There were 7,411 responses to the consultation (including one from the ABD of course).
+There were 7,411 responses to the consultation (including one from us of course).
 Many of them came from central London boroughs but there were a large number from outside London also.

 TfL analysed the main issues raised by respondents and there were over 4,000 which criticised the proposals on various grounds.
 Only 265 responses were supportive of the increase, with another 325 making alternative suggestions.
 In reality that demonstrates there was widespread opposition to the change from the general public and even among “stakeholders” a number of concerns were expressed.
 The lack of data to support the proposal was also criticised.